j-mnr/gophergo.dev/content/basics/11-range.md

 	// }
 }

-// RangeValues shows that we can ignore the index using a range loop if we
+// Values shows that we can ignore the index using a range loop if we
 // don't need it.
-func RangeValues() {
+func Values() {
 	friends := []string{"Gabby", "Gorm", "Gunter"}
 	// You cannot have unused variables in Go, but you can use _ to ignore them. for _, f := range friends {